Code-Institute-Submissions/eHand/README.md

 ## Features for future consideration

-*   Social media involvement - For this project i only included Google sign in, i would like to extend this to Twitter and Facebook.
+*   Social media involvement - I had hoped to include social media sign in, in this project.
+Unfortunately i had some trouble with the Google API, which i feel will need further testing, within this project, for me to be confident that it is stable.
-*   Introduce a more global chat option where all members can chat.
+*   Introduce a more global chat option where all members can chat, also include posting of pictures to better describe a situation.
 *   Implement more incentives to gain Time - Introduce a notice board for charity events.
 Organisers of these events get a Time bodus.
 *   Make the time payments into half and quarter hour denominations.